 Medici ARTIST LOFTS

-The 93-year old, former tallest building in Stockton, was renovated with funding from a variety of sources.
-Funding for the $11 million Medici Artist Lofts redevelopment includes Low-Income Housing Tax Credits (LIHTC), Permanent financing, and City of Stockton HOME funds.
-The HACSJ is providing Housing Choice Project-Based Voucher rental assistance for the 27 affordable units in the project.
+The $11 million renovation of the Medico-Dental building was made possible with financing from a variety of sources, including Low-Income Housing Tax Credits (LIHTC), permanent financing, and City of Stockton HOME funds.
+HACSJ is providing Housing Choice Project-Based Voucher rental assistance for the 27 affordable units in the project.